zak-blake/at2/README.md

 Resize the width of the forms

-Fix the contact artist buttons
+Implement the contact artist buttons

 Add ordering to the albums and pieces, controlled by owner

 autofill the form when you add a new piece from the album page

+add confirmations and required fields on forms and buttons

+improve the navigation from pages when new art/albums are created

+refactor the ordering system so make it easier to use